snugel/cas-offinder/README.md

-RGENOS (RGEN off-target searcher)
+Cas-OFFinder
 ==================================

-RGENOS is OpenCL based, fast and dedicated tool for searching RGEN off-target sites.
+Cas-OFFinder is OpenCL based, fast and dedicated tool for searching CRISPR/Cas-derived RNA-guided endonucleases (RGEN) off-target sites.

-It has no limitation on searching patterns and mismatch numbers!
+Cas-OFFinder has no limitation on searching patterns and numbers of mismatched bases!

 Requires any OpenCL library exist to compile and run.

-RGENOS is distributed under new BSD license.
+Cas-OFFinder is distributed under new BSD license.

 Usage
 -------

-RGENOS can run with:
+Cas-OFFinder can run with:

-    rgenos {input_file} {G|C} {output_file}
+    cas-offinder {input_file} {G|C} {output_file}

 G stands for using all available GPU devices, and C stands for using all CPUs.